carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 >     """Computes the value of pi using N random samples."""
 >     pass
 > ~~~
+> Also make sure to time your function!
 > {: .source}
 >
 > > ## Solution